 As you can see, I already have a zone created.
 To create another one, click on Add shipping zone.

 Fill up the given box with the required information.
-And Select Add Shipping Method to Flat Rate (Which we will be discussing elaborately in next section).
+And Select Add Shipping Method to Flat Rate (Which will be discussed elaborately in the next section).

 Click on Save Changes to save your newly created shipping zone.

-As we are done with creating a Shipping Zone, Now let’s focus on creating a Shipping Class.
+We are done with creating a Shipping Zone.
+Now let’s learn to create a Shipping Class.

 Go to WooCommerce > Settings > Shipping > Shipping classes.

-After clicking on Shipping Classes, you will see a box as follows.
+After clicking on Shipping Classes, you will see a page as follows.